MicrosoftDocs/dynamics365smb-docs/business-central/ui-search-faq.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: find
-ms.date: 04/01/2019
+ms.date: 09/30/2019
 ms.author: bholtorf

 ---
 # Tell Me FAQ
-This topic answers questions that our advanced users often ask about the new Tell Me feature, which has replaced the previous Page Search feature known as **Find Pages and Reports**.
+This topic answers questions that our advanced users often ask about the Tell Me feature.

 ### Are all actions from my current page discoverable in Tell Me?
 No. Actions in parts, such as the Sales Lines part or FactBoxes, are not displayed in Tell Me.